Tutorial: Azure Active Directory single sign-on (SSO) integration with Benchling

-In this tutorial, you learn how to integrate Benchling with Azure Active Directory (Azure AD).
-Integrating Benchling with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate Benchling with Azure Active Directory (Azure AD).
+When you integrate Benchling with Azure AD, you can:

-- You can control in Azure AD who has access to Benchling.
+- Control in Azure AD who has access to Benchling.

-- You can enable your users to be automatically signed-in to Benchling (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to Benchling with their Azure AD accounts.

 Adding Benchling from the gallery